disha-katkade/disha-katkade/README.md

 ### 🧬 About Me
 > Passionate about designing intelligent systems that make technology inclusive, ethical, and empowering for all.

-- 🧩 Fusing *AI, Blockchain, and Accessibility Tech* into real-world solutions
+- 🧩 Fusing *AI and Accessibility Tech* into real-world solutions

 ---